alessiopelliccione/angular/adev/src/content/guide/templates/binding.md

 All expression values are converted to a string.
 Objects and arrays are converted using the value’s `toString` method.

-## Binding dynamic properties and attributes
+## Binding dynamic properties

-Angular supports binding dynamic values into object properties and HTML attributes with square brackets.
+Angular supports binding dynamic values into object properties with square brackets.

 You can bind to properties on an HTML element's DOM instance, a [component](guide/components) instance, or a [directive](guide/directives) instance.